quanteda/quanteda.llm/README.md

 <td style="text-align:left;">

-This speech, delivered at an inauguration, emphasizes the themes of unity, resilience, and the importance of democracy.
-The speaker acknowledges the challenges the country faces, including a pandemic, racial injustice, and political divisions, but stresses the need for unity and collaboration to overcome these obstacles.
-He calls for an end to division and an embrace of common goals such as dignity, respect, and truth.
-The speech includes a dedication to serve all citizens and a commitment to uphold democratic principles, urging Americans to work together to heal and advance the nation.
+This speech celebrates the inauguration of a new president, emphasizing the core theme of “unity” and the resilience of American democracy.
+The president reflects on recent challenges, including a global pandemic, economic struggles, and political unrest, and calls for healing and cooperation across political divides.
+By invoking historical parallels and previous leaders, the speech underscores the importance of coming together to address social justice, climate change, and global re-engagement.
+The president pledges to serve all citizens equally, honor democratic principles, and propose a future defined by collective effort and shared values.
 </td>

 </tr>